Rita2433/BITSS_PUC_CHILE_2017/4-VersionControl/README.md

 * Cambia una parte diferente de `regressions.do`.
 Agrega la linea al final: `summ length`

 * Unan la rama experimental a la rama maestra.
-In Github Desktop esto se hace mediante un clikc en `Branch/Update from`.
+In Github Desktop esto se hace mediante un click en `Branch/Update from`.
 Es importante asegurarse de estar **en** la rama maestra y hacer update **desde** la rama experimental.

 #### Conflictos
 Between the experimental branch and the main branch, make and commit some conflicting changes (that is, changes to the same lines of the same file).
 Then try and merge. *What happens?*